StuPro-TOSCAna/TOSCAna/server/src/main/resources/kubernetes/kubernetes-transformation-readme.md

 #### Make the shell scripts executable

-To make the shell script executable, use a terminal to navigate to the extracted `output` directory and run the following command:
+To make the shell script executable, use a terminal to navigate to the extracted `output/scripts` directory and run the following command:
 ```bash
 chmod +x deploy.sh
 ```